GT-ARC/chariot-apis/humanAPI/README.md

 ##How to create a human?

-A device can be created using HumanBuilder().
+A human can be created using HumanBuilder().
 After the properties are set, build() method will be called.
 An example can be found here:

     Human human = new HumanBuilder()